 - Christmas trees

 - Food-related items (like plates and table decoration)

 I would say the big ones are the general, hot item gifts, decorations, and gift cards for this season.

-Here were a few stores that will be big for Christmas (that offered an affiliate program):
+Here are few brands that will be big for Christmas (that offered an affiliate program):